(explanatory provisions appear in italics)

 If, pursuant to the hearing provided for in Part D Section 3, the Administrator determines that the accused member has committed a Code of Ethics violation or violations, the Administrator is hereby empowered to impose the following remedies, either individually or concurrently, upon the accused member:

-- Request complete restitution to the complainant of monies paid for the accused member’s products which were the subject of the Code complaint;
+- Require complete restitution to the complainant of monies paid for the accused member’s products which were the subject of the Code complaint;

-- Request the replacement or repair of any accused member’s product, the sale of which was the source of the Code complaint;
+- Require the replacement or repair of any accused member’s product, the sale of which was the source of the Code complaint;

 3. Refusal to Comply